What is home buyers insurance and do I need it?

 Do I need home buyer's insurance?

-There is no legal requirement to have any type of insurance in order to buy a home.
+There is no legal requirement to have home buyer’s insurance when you buy a home.

 But home buyers insurance could offer you valuable protection considering how expensive the process of buying a house is, and how often housing deals fall through.